Triathlon Pacing Calculator

 The Triathlon Pacing Calculator works backward from your total finish time goal to compute target paces for each discipline.
 Enter your goal time and the calculator distributes it across swim, bike, and run legs based on typical percentage splits and your individual strengths.

 The calculator accounts for the “brick factor” — the performance cost of running immediately after cycling.
-Bike-to-run transitions can slow the run leg compared with a fresh standalone run, so this tool adjusts your run pace target accordingly.
+Bike-to-run transitions can slow the run leg compared with a fresh standalone run, so This calculator adjusts your run pace target accordingly.

 For each discipline, you get pace targets in multiple units: swim pace per 100m, bike speed in mph/km/h, and run pace per mile and per km.
 Use these targets to structure workouts and calibrate race-day effort.